catdad/plain-text-box-plot/README.md

          +--------+--------+
 ```

 By default, the width of the output will be at most 75 characters.
-(Note: sometimes it can e 74, depending on the data.)
+(Note: sometimes it can be 74, depending on the data.)
 You can also set this value with an optional second parameter:

 ```javascript
 var ptBox = require('plain-text-box-plot');